Solving SSS Triangles

 Why do we try to find the largest angle first?
 That way the other two angles must be acute (less than 90°) and the Law of Sines will give correct answers.

-You see, the Law of Sines is difficult to use with angles above 90°.
-There can be two answers either side of 90° (example: 95° and 85°), but your calculator will only give you the smaller one.
+The Law of Sines is difficult to use with angles above 90°.
+There can be two answers either side of 90° (example: 95° and 85°), but a calculator will only give you the smaller one.

-So by calculating the largest angle first using the Law of Cosines, the remaining angles will be less than 90° and the Law of Sines can be used on either of them without difficulty.
+So by calculating the largest angle first using the Law of Cosines, the other angles are less than 90° and the Law of Sines can be used on either of them without difficulty.

 Example 3